TITLE 89: SOCIAL SERVICES

 1) Written parental consent must be obtained before:

-A) Conducting the initial evaluation/assessment of a child; and
+A) All evaluations and assessments of a child; and

-2) If consent is not given, the regional intake entity, the local provider or other participating agency shall make reasonable efforts to ensure that the parent:
+2) If consent is not given pursuant to subsection (b)(1), the regional intake entity, the local provider or other participating agency shall make reasonable efforts to ensure that the parent:

-A) Is fully aware of the nature of the evaluation/assessment or the services that would be available; and
+A) Is fully aware of the nature of the evaluations, assessments or services that would be available; and

-B) Understands that the child will not be able to receive the evaluation/assessment or services unless consent is given.
+B) Understands that the child will not be able to receive the evaluations, assessments or services unless consent is given.

 c) Right to decline services

-The parents of a child eligible under this Part may determine whether they, their child, or other family members will accept or decline any early intervention services under this Part in accordance with State law, and may decline a service after first accepting it, without jeopardizing other early intervention services under this Part.
+The parents of a child eligible under this Part may determine whether they, their child, or other family members will accept or decline any EI services under this Part in accordance with the Illinois Early Intervention Services System Act [325 ILCS 20], and may decline a service after first accepting it, without jeopardizing other EI services under this Part.

 d) Right to written consent regarding exchange of information.